Nova Scotia Archives ~ www.gov.ns.ca/nsarm/

 Before You Begin....

-- This database is for township records available at the NS Archives
+- This database is for the Cemetery Records Collection at NSARM

-- Township records held at the NS Archives are NOT available via interlibrary loan from the Archives.
-Researchers must visit the Archives Building, 6016 University Avenue, Halifax NS, to view the records.
-If you're not able to visit in person, you may want to Hire a Researcher to help you.
-Some of the township books may be available via interlibrary loan from Library and Archives Canada (Ottawa); if so, this will be noted in the database entries.
+- The Cemetery Records Collection is NOT available via interlibrary loan.
+Researchers must visit the Public Archives Site, 6016 University Avenue, Halifax, NS, to view the records.
+If you're not able to visit NSARM in person, you may want to Hire a Researcher to assist you.

 Some Additional Information